mahmoud/boltons/docs/fileutils.rst

 ------------------

 Ideally, the road to success should never put current progress at risk.
-That's why overwriting a file should only happen after the task at hand has completed.
-And that's exactly what :func:`atomic_save` and :class:`AtomicSaver` do.
+And that's exactly why :func:`atomic_save` and :class:`AtomicSaver` exist.

+Using the same API as a writable file, all output is saved to a temporary file, and when the file is closed, the old file is replaced by the new file in a single system call, portable across all major operating systems.
+No more partially-written or partially-overwritten files.

 .. autofunction:: boltons.fileutils.atomic_save